zeroc-ice/ice/swift/README.md

 ## Building Ice for Swift

 The build system requires the Slice to Swift and the Slice to C++ compilers.
-If you have not install a binary distribution that provides this command-line tools, refer to the [C++ build instructions](../cpp/README.md) to build these compilers using the Ice for C++ sources.
+If you have not installed a binary distribution that provides these command-line tools, refer to the [C++ build instructions](../cpp/README.md) to build these compilers using the Ice for C++ sources.

 Open `ice.xcproject` with Xcode and build the `Ice macOS` or `Ice iOS` target to build Ice for Swift macOS framework or Ice for Swift iOS framework respectively.

-The tests programs for macOS and iOS can be build using the `TestDriver macOS` and `TestDriver iOS` respectively
+The test programs for macOS and iOS can be built using `TestDriver macOS` and `TestDriver iOS` respectively

 ## Running the Swift Tests on